smithcommajoseph/async-transport/README.md

 [![NPM version][npm-image]][npm-url]
 [![Travis Build][travis-image]][travis-url]

 AsyncTransport is a wrapper for the most excellent [await-to-js](https://github.com/scopsy/await-to-js) function.
-It provides support for 1 - n asynchronus functions, which may be executed in serial or parallel, and returns a predictable object for easy consumption.
+It provides support for 1 - n asynchronous functions, which may be executed in serial or parallel, and returns a predictable object for easy consumption.

 ## Contents
 - [Pre-requisites](https://github.com/technicolorenvy/async-transport#pre-requisites)